Commonly-Asked Questions About Making a Sword in the UK

 Is It Difficult to Make a Sword?

-In ancient times, a bronze sword like the one you’ll make at Bronze Age Foundry would have taken a master craftsman weeks or months of work, as he mixed the alloy to the right levels, made the moulds and then laboriously shaped and finished the piece by hand.
+In ancient times, a bronze sword like the one you’ll make at Molten Bronze would have taken a master craftsman weeks or months of work, as he mixed the alloy to the right levels, made the moulds and then laboriously shaped and finished the piece by hand.
 Luckily, we aren’t bound to all the same limitations that those ancient masters were, so we can speed things up a little!
 We try to make sure that everyone gets their sword finished in two days of work, which, while it can be full-on, is an incredibly satisfying and realistic goal.

 At the end of two days, your sword should be finished, and you’ll be able to take home a little bit of history.